mona-baharlou/NYC_Taxi_Trip/README.md

 # Urban Mobility Insights with Python (NYC Taxi Trips)
 Data can optimize taxi routes and reduce congestion in bustling citie.
 In this project I analyzed NYC taxi data to identify optimal zones for efficient operations.

-Link to the main file for analysis : https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+Link of the main file for analysis : https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 **Here’s what the code does:**
 1️⃣ **Data Loading & Preprocessing**